RestartB/titanium/README.md

 ## Included Commands
 Titanium comes with some included commands.
 Below is a list of what commands are in each cog file:

+> [!NOTE]
+> This list was last updated 21/08/2024 and is now considered outdated.
+Please check the command list by looking in the files themselves, or from the command list within Discord.

 - **Admin Commands** *(admin_utils.py)*
   - **admin load:** load a cog.
   - **admin unload:** unload a cog.